MOROLAYOH/Meta-Ads-performance-dashboard/README.md

 - ‎Focus ad spend on stories and carousel ads, followed by image ads, with reduced emphasis on video ads

  ## Conclusion
 The Meta Ads Performance Dashboard effectively analyzes Facebook and Instagram campaigns, highlighting top-performing audiences and ad formats.
-All gender and Female aged 18–34 generate the highest engagement and purchases.
+All gender and Female age 18–34 generate the highest engagement and purchases.
 While CTR is strong, low conversion rates suggest the need for better landing pages and retargeting.